 - 1 wheel of brie about 7-8 ounces

-- Mix mascarpone, and 1 tbsp of truffle paste in a small bowl.
-If it’s not truffle-y enough, add another tbsp of truffle paste and another if needed.
+- Mix mascarpone, and 1 tablespoon of truffle paste in a small bowl.
+If it’s not truffle-y enough, add another tablespoon of truffle paste and another if needed.
 Once you reach desired truffle-y ness, add two pinches of salt and stir one last time.

 - Slice brie wheel in half and smear on truffle paste; about a half inch thick.
 Enjoy the rest if there’s leftovers!